adrian154/blog/public/blogposts/mob-spawning/blogpost.md

 ### Monsters

-In the Overworld, the light level must be zero.
+Each additional sky light level adds a $\frac{1}{32}$ chance of failure.
+In the Overworld and End, the block light level must be zero.
 In the Nether, the light level must be less than 11.

 ### Animals